ibm-cloud-docs/watson-knowledge-studio/troubleshooting.md

 ### Problem

-You cannot deploy an AlchemyLanguage model or the deployment succeeded but the model is not available for use.
+You cannot deploy a model to {{site.data.keyword.alchemylanguagefull}}.

 ### Symptoms